happyloa/Site-Add-on-Watchdog/readme.txt

 Recommended workflow: on CI/CD platforms, add a job step that boots your WordPress/WP-CLI container, runs pending database migrations if needed, and then calls `wp watchdog scan --notify=false` to verify the plugin state without spamming production channels.
 Promote to production by rerunning the same command with notifications enabled when you are ready to alert your team.

 == Changelog ==

+= 1.3.1 =
+* Fix notification queue dispatch callbacks to avoid activation/runtime fatals.
+* Provide safer defaults for settings persistence when WordPress APIs are unavailable in CLI/CI.
+* Harden translation calls in the history template for non-WordPress contexts.

 = 1.3.0 =
 * Bump release metadata, stable tag, and asset cache busting to 1.3.0.